Cumberland, Gloucester and

 the first comprehensive planning guide for the region.
 New Jersey Conservation Foundation and

-its preservation partners have saved over 2,000 acres of farmland,
+its preservation partners have saved almost 20,000 acres of farmland,

 wetlands and forested areas in the region.